-- (a) Both parties in a court ordered support matter are responsible for notifying the court in writing through the Regional Support Enforcement Office of the Department of Social Services, office of family services and/or the appropriate division of the District Attorney's Office of any change of address or place of employment. - (b) When rules are filed alleging contempt for failure to pay support as ordered, the Regional Support Enforcement Services Office and/or the appropriate division of the District Attorney's Office shall procure a computer printout of the defendant's account to assist the court in determining the proper status of the account.
-Both parties are to provide proof of support paid and/or received during the period of time in question.
+(a) Both parties in a court-ordered support matter are responsible for notifying the court, in writing, through the Regional Support Enforcement Office of the Department of Social Services, Office of Family Services, or the appropriate division of the District Attorney's Office of any change of address or place of employment.

+(b) When rules are filed alleging contempt for failure to pay support as ordered, the Regional Support Enforcement Services Office or the appropriate division of the District Attorney's Office shall procure a computer printout of the defendant's account to assist the court in determining the proper status of the account.
+Both parties are to provide proof of support paid or received during the period of time in question.

-(c) At all hearings to initially set support or modification of an existing order, both the defendant and the person seeking the order of support or modification shall bring with them to court a copy of their two (2) most recent state and federal tax returns, two (2) months worth of the most recent paycheck stubs with a year-to-date gross earnings or receipts and expenses if self-employed, proof of the cost for medical insurance premiums to insure the child or children only, and proof of child care expenses, or certification/evidence of state or federal benefits.
-Each party shall provide to the presiding judicial officer and the opposing party a worksheet pursuant to R.S.
+(c) At all hearings to initially set support or modification of an existing order, both the defendant and the person seeking the order of support or modification shall bring with them to court a copy of their two most recent state and federal tax returns, two months worth of the most recent paycheck stubs with a year-to-date gross earnings, or receipts and expenses if self-employed, proof of the cost for medical insurance premiums to insure the child or children only, and proof of child care expenses, or certification/evidence of state or federal benefits.
+Each party shall provide to the presiding judicial officer and the opposing party a worksheet pursuant to La.
+R.S.
 9:315, et seq., a verified income statement showing gross income and adjusted gross income, and documentation of current and past earnings.

-Rule 47.2 Administrative Fee
+Rule 47.2Administrative Fee

-In child support enforcement proceedings, each district may impose upon the obligor an administrative fee as allowed by R.S.
+In child support enforcement proceedings, each district may impose upon the obligor an administrative fee as allowed by La.
+R.S.
 46:236.5.
+Adopted April 29, 2008, effective July 1, 2008.